Analytical Chemistry Instruments

 Applications of Analytical Chemistry

-It has also wide applications in other fields of science such as environmental science, agricultural science, biomedical or drug research, forensic science, and space research.
+It also has wide applications in other fields of science such as environmental science, agricultural science, biomedical or drug research, forensic science, and space research.

 • Analysis of dissolved oxygen and chlorine from water can be carried out by potentiometry and colorimetry.